hepplerj/Dissertation/introduction.dissertation.Heppler.md

-put those resources to use to create particular and concrete places."[^cf18] Space is not just an abstract consideration of a place, but rather is historically concrete---the growth of suburban factories, residential and commercial growth, and environmental politics all operated in space and place.
+put those resources to use to create particular and concrete places."[^cf18] Space is not just an abstract consideration of a place, but rather is historically concrete---the growth of suburban factories, residential and commercial growth, and environmental politics all operated in place.
 Historical actors and their spaces they operate in are inseparable.
 The experiences of people, communities, and institutions take place in the very fabric of life and space.
 The calls for urban reform, environmental concerns,